deepankarck2/Mini-Ebay-Project/README.md

 ## An Super User can perform the tasks below:

 - [ ] 1.Process applications and decide who can be OU and who should be denied with justifications.
-- [ ] 2.Process itemsthe OUs submitted intending to sell, some can be publicly available on the systemand some may be deniedand communicated to the OU.
+- [ ] 2.Process itemsthe OUs submitted intending to sell, some can be publicly available on the system and some may be deniedand communicated to the OU.
 - [ ] 3.Send warnings to OUs who received two complaints or the average grade is lower than 2 with at least 3 evaluators, should an OU receive two warnings this OU should be removed from the system automatically.
   - [ ] The SU has the power to remove any OU(s) with justifications at any time.
 - [ ] 4.Collect transaction statistics for a certain period (a day or a week) and/or a certain OU(s).